Construct invariant manifolds such as centre

 normal vectors to the isochrons (actually normal to their

 tangent space at the slow manifold).
-Use these basis
+For

 to project initial conditions onto the slow